 As the Federal Trade Commission recommends, you need to go lean and mean in your data collection, retention, and use policies.

 For starters, only collect the information that you need from your customers.
-For example, there’s absolutely no need to gather their email passwords when collecting their email addresses when they register for an account.
+For example, there’s absolutely no need to gather their email passwords when collecting their email addresses when registering for an account.
 Furthermore, never use their personal information, such as using real people’s personal information in employee training sessions.

 Also, limit the amount of time that you store your customer’s information.
-Once a transaction is completed, there’s no longer a need to hold onto the credit and debit card information that were used to complete the transaction.
+Once a transaction is completed, there’s no longer a need to hold onto the credit and debit card information used to complete the transaction.

-Having too much personal information, and holding onto it, doesn’t just add unnecessary risk, it could also land you in hot water with organizations like the FTC.
+Having too much personal information, and holding onto it, doesn’t just add unnecessary risk; it could also land you in hot water with organizations like the FTC.

 Encrypt your data.

-As Andra Zaharia explains in the Heimdal Security blog, “Encryption tools are very useful in keeping valuable information hidden from cyber criminals, because it renders the data inaccessible to prying eyes.”
+As Andra Zaharia explains in the Heimdal Security blog, “Encryption tools are very useful in keeping valuable information hidden from cybercriminals because it renders the data inaccessible to prying eyes.”